 Each of our designs was created with an individual in mind so that their house would not just reflect their life, but support it.
 We encourage you to bring your own needs, ideas and customizations to the designs you see here, because the finer points of your life can and should be different from someone else’s, and because we want your home to help you to become the person you most want to be.

 The Big Tiny is Dee Williams’ new memoir, due out April 22nd.
 It’s the first time Dee’s story will be told in her own words, and covers the twists, turns and insights that that led her to build her little house.
 It’ll tug at your heartstrings, make you laugh, and inspire you to take a second look at whatever you call home.

 Go House Go is our compact how-to manual for tiny houses.
 The text covers a broad range of tiny house design and construction processes, and there are photos and diagrams throughout so you can see just what we’re talking about.

 Sweet Pea is an inviting design for anyone who wants a particularly spacious tiny home, or feels their family might be on its way to growing.

-This plan set is for the roomier, 12 foot long version of the Don Vardo (88 square feet).
-It includes ample space for a kitchen nook, writing desk and couch that pulls out into a bed.
+This plan package includes TWO options in one – a compact, 8-foot long design and a roomier, 12-foot long version.
+It includes ample space for a kitchen nook, writing desk, and couch that pulls out into a bed.